sschengyf/house/house-buying-technical-guide.md

 ### Steps to buy a house at high level

+1. Budget approve
-1. Check out advertisements
+2. Check out advertisements
-2. Go to open home
+3. Go to open home
-3. Revisit the property
+4. Revisit the property
-4. Check the factors (title, LIME, insurance, earth quake damage claim, leaking, price, history, body corp etc)
+5. Check the factors (title, LIME, insurance, earth quake damage claim, leaking, price, history, body corp, GI system etc)
-5. Do an inspection
+6. Do an inspection
-6. Give an offer
+7. Give an offer
-7. Sign papers with solicitor
+8. Sign papers with solicitor
-8. Transfer funds to trust account
+9. Transfer funds to trust account
-9. Take the key at settlement date
+10. Take the key at settlement date